replicatedhq/troubleshoot.sh/redact/source/aws-credentials.md

 description: Automatically redacted AWS credentials
 ---

-Troubleshoot automatically redacts AWS credential env vars in JSON.
+Troubleshoot automatically redacts AWS credential environment variables in JSON.

 This redaction is equivalent to the following redact yaml: